chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - Parser can check `token.isWhitespace && token.canActAsNewline` when making termination decisions
    - Avoids the overhead of creating a completely new token type while gaining the same benefits

-**Recommended Approach:** After evaluating the tradeoffs, the **Whitespace with Newline Flag** approach for newline detection combined with the standard operator sequence handling provides the best balance.
-This approach maintains Chester's core design principles of uniform symbol treatment and strict separation of parsing from operator semantics.
+4. **Enhanced Block Parsing:**
+   - Modify block parsing to handle different types of blocks in a more general way
+   - Use structural information rather than keyword recognition
+   - This approach maintains parser consistency while handling pattern matching

+5. **Contextual Parsing (LEAST PREFERRED):**
+   - Use context information to parse expressions differently in different situations
+   - For pattern matching, recognize the context and adjust parsing rules
+   - More complex and violates the preference for context-free parsing
+   - Harder to maintain and reason about

+**Recommended Approach:** The **Context-Free Newline Handling** approach combined with the **Whitespace with Newline Flag** provides the simplest and most maintainable solution.
+This approach:

+1. Maintains Chester's core design principles of uniform symbol treatment
+2. Preserves strict separation of parsing from semantic analysis
+3. Applies a consistent rule for all block terminations without special cases
+4. Avoids context-dependent parsing which is harder to maintain
+5. Treats "}\n" as a syntactic boundary in all contexts, which is simpler and more predictable

+The parser should simply terminate an OpSeq when encountering a "}\n" pattern, regardless of what identifiers (like "match") may be present in the sequence.
+This maintains the context-free nature of the parser and avoids the complexity of context-dependent rules.

 #### Integration with Existing Code: